bibanon/bibanon/BASC-Anthology.md

 While Japan is attempting to promote "Cool Japan" in it's latest Tokyo Olympics, it will always be haunted by the spectre of "Weird Japan", a strange side of it's culture that is an effect of it's uniqueness, and age advancement (in terms of both technology and aging population).

+* [Wikipedia - Honne and Tatemae](http://en.wikipedia.org/wiki/Honne_and_tatemae) - The Japanese maintain a dual persona for public and private, and as a result have developed a unique concept of Honne and Tatemae.
+That inner meaning is often suppressed while in society, and only bubbles to the surface when drunk, shameless, or in anonymous textboards (such as 2channel).
 * [Japangasm - Cats vs water Bottles](https://japangasm.wordpress.com/2012/01/26/cats-vs-bottles-part-1/) - [Danny Choo - Don't Cat](http://www.dannychoo.com/en/post/26447/Japan+Cat+Repellent.html) - Cat repelling Water Bottles?
 Who believes in this?
 Anyway, it's not like any cat cares at all.
 * [Spike Japan - Phoenix Seagaia: Look on my works, ye mighty](https://spikejapan.wordpress.com/2010/10/10/phoenix-seagaia-look-on-my-works-ye-mighty/) - In Miyazaki Province, one of Japan's poorest mainland prefectures, investment groups were on a roll, creating the Three Great Structural Legacies of the Bubble (三大バブルの構造物遺産).
 But all bubbles will pop, and these wonderous tourist destinations now sit overgrown by vines.